Bank bosses should pay for trader errors - fund managers

 "(It) gives them skin in the game and the resolve to put in place stronger processes," one fund manager said, arguing those with ultimate responsibility for the bank's trading activities should quit or be fired when things go wrong.

-All 12 respondents at investment houses running an aggregated $1.7 trillion in assets said they wanted chief executives to take responsibility if investigations uncovered negligence or grave flaws in risk controls.
+All 12 respondents at investment houses running an aggregated $1.7 trillion (1.10 trillion pounds) in assets said they wanted chief executives to take responsibility if investigations uncovered negligence or grave flaws in risk controls.

-Senior figures at the Government of Singapore Investment Corporation, the biggest investor in UBS (UBS.N), have already berated the bank for "lapses" that allowed 31-year old Kweku Adoboli to allegedly conceal scores of unauthorised, loss-making trades over several months.
+Senior figures at the Government of Singapore Investment Corporation, the biggest investor in UBS, have already berated the bank for "lapses" that allowed 31-year old Kweku Adoboli to allegedly conceal scores of unauthorised, loss-making trades over several months.

 Just four of the 12 fund managers polled said the debacle showed regulators were falling behind in a quest to get rid of "casino" banking, with the majority of respondents blaming inconsistent supervision within banks.